Herman G. Kump

-Herman Guy Kump (October 31, 1877 – February 14, 1962) was the 19th Governor of West Virginia from 1933 to 1937.
+Herman Guy Kump (October 31, 1877 – February 14, 1962) was the 19th governor of West Virginia from 1933 to 1937.
 In 1907, he married Edna Hall Scott.
-Usually referred to as H. Guy Kump, he served as the 19th Governor of West Virginia during the Great Depression.
+Usually referred to as H. Guy Kump, he served as the governor during the Great Depression.

 Early years

 Governor Kump was a graduate of the University of Virginia, and after completing his studies he started a law practice in Elkins, West Virginia.
 Herman Guy Kump and his wife Edna reared six children.
 They were Cyrus, Frances, Margaret and Elizabeth (twins), Mary, and Benjamin.
 H. G. Kump served as Prosecuting Attorney and Circuit Judge of Randolph County, was president of a local bank, and also was elected mayor of Elkins.
 During World War I, he was a captain in the United States Army serving in the Judge Advocate General's office in Washington, D.C.

 Legal career

 For years, former Governor Kump had a respected law firm of Kump, Kump, and Nuzum with his eldest son, Cyrus Kump, and their law partner, Jack Robert Nuzum.
 Cyrus Kump was active in community life and in 1952 attempted to be the Democratic nominee for Governor of West Virginia but was not successful in that bid.
 He was a notable lawyer in West Virginia and was instrumental with other community members in starting the West Virginia Highlanders Bagpipe Band.
 Cyrus Kump was a member of the West Virginia University Board of Governors in the early 1960s and was an alternate delegate to Democratic National Convention from West Virginia in 1952.
 Governor Kump's law partner, Jack R. Nuzum, was the husband of Eldora Marie Bolyard Nuzum, the first female editor of a daily newspaper in West Virginia and noted journalist.
 Judge Jack R. Nuzum, mentored by former Governor Kump, later became Circuit Judge of Randolph County, West Virginia, and during his lifetime also served as a legislator from Taylor and Randolph counties.